 If you aren’t interested in using free weights or training machines, there are other alternatives to build your strength using just your bodyweight.
 Many of the exercises that can be performed with weight can also be done using only your bodyweight or an exercise band.
 When doing bodyweight exercises, you can challenge yourself by trying to complete more repetitions each week.

-If actual weight training is not for you, why not get your strength using your own body weight?
-Yoga, Pilates, and PIYO are all great programs that can help increase your strength without putting a lot of strain on your joints.
-Your body gains strength by holding different poses, no weights are needed for this workout.
+Yoga, Pilates, and martial arts training are also all great alternatives that can help increase your strength without putting a lot of strain on your joints.

 You Might Also Like: Tai Chi: Prevent Back Pain